syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Scrolling.md

 ![](scrolling_images/scrolling_img6.png)

-### Frozen Columns alert Messages:
+### Frozen columns alert Messages:

 1. If `allow-scrolling` is false while using `frozen-columns`  then "Enable `allow-scrolling` while using frozen Columns" alert message is thrown.
 2. If `frozen-columns` is specified out of the grid column view then "Frozen columns should be in grid view area" alert message is thrown.
-3. Frozen Rows and Columns are not supported the following features Grouping
+3. Frozen Rows and Columns are not supported in the following features.
+ Grouping
  Row Template
  Detail Template